Esri/arcgis-maps-sdk-kotlin-samples/edit-feature-attachments/README.md

 ## How to use the sample

 Tap a feature on the map to open a bottom sheet displaying the number of attachments.
-Tap on the attachment name to view the attachments.
-Long press to delete an attachment.
 Select an entry from the list to download and view the attachment in the gallery.
-Tap on the floating action button '+' to add an attachment or long press to delete.
+Tap on the add attachment button to add an attachment or long press to delete.

 ## How it works